DillanImans/MiniJavaProjects/README.md

 # Mini Java Projects
 Had a Java lab course on my first year of university.
 The professor gave me a couple of assignments to do to practice the syntax.
 I thought it'd be nice to upload everything to my github incase anyone wants to try to make their own version of the projects I made.
-For every mini-project, I'll write the objectives on what...
+For every mini-project, I'll write the objectives on what you need to make.
+Goodluck!

 From easiest to hardest:
 - Addition quiz